hanami/controller/README.md

   #
   handle_exception ArgumentError => 404

-  # Register a format to mime type mapping
+  # Register a format to MIME type mapping
-  # Argument: hash, key: format symbol, value: mime type string, empty by default
+  # Argument: hash, key: format symbol, value: MIME type string, empty by default
   #
   format custom: 'application/custom'

-  # Define a default format to return in case of HTTP request with `Accept: */*`
+  # Define a fallback format to detect in case of HTTP request with `Accept: */*`
   # If not defined here, it will return Rack's default: `application/octet-stream`
   # Argument: symbol, it should be already known. defaults to `nil`
   #
+  default_request_format :html

+  # Define a default format to set as `Content-Type` header for response,
+  # unless otherwise specified.
+  # If not defined here, it will return Rack's default: `application/octet-stream`
+  # Argument: symbol, it should be already known. defaults to `nil`
+  #
-  default_format :html
+  default_response_format :html

   # Define a default charset to return in the `Content-Type` response header
   # If not defined here, it returns `utf-8`